Skip to content

 ParameterDescriptionDefault

 --urlRequired.
-HTTP or HTTPS URL address of the website to be crawled.
+HTTP or HTTPS URL address of the website or sitemap xml to be crawled.
 If you only provide a domain name without a scheme, https:// will be added automatically.
 Use quotation marks if the URL contains query parameters.

 --deviceDevice type for choosing a predefined User-Agent.
 Ignored when —user-agent is defined.
 Supported values: desktop, tablet, mobile.
 Ignored with --user-agent.desktop